In this guide, we’ve detailed how you can check your CPU temperature and determine whether or not your processor is operating in a safe range.

 Another thing to consider in determining whether or not your temperatures are appropriate or not is the amount of airflow you are getting in your case.

-You may have an identical processor and CPU cooler combination as someone else, but you may be getting higher CPU temperatures because that someone else has a better case that is pushing more air over their processor (as mentioned above).
+You may have an identical processor and CPU cooler combination as someone else, but you may be getting higher CPU temperatures because that someone else has a case that has better airflow.

 So, again, if someone is posting that they are getting better temperatures than you, be sure that you are considering the fact that they could have a setup that allows for more airflow (and, thus, lower temperatures.)